Thomvis/thomvis.github.io/_posts/2016-08-03-rxswift-loading.md

 The asynchronous content is represented by the `source` Observable in this example.
 Let's assume it will return one string after an undetermined amount of time.
 The `data()` function returns an Observable that will emit one of the following:

-- a `.Done` item if it arrives within 0.05 seconds
+- a `.Done` item if data arrived within 0.05 seconds
 - a `.Loading` item after 0.05 seconds, followed by a `.Done` item after at least 1 second

 In the code, you can see that I'm creating two Observables, one for each of the scenarios above. `data` is a direct mapping of the source, immediately emitting `.Done` items for every item the source emits. `loadingThenData` is the result of two Observables that are being concatenated: the first one is an Observable that emits `.Loading` after 0.05 seconds, the second is identical to `data`, but with a subscription delay of 1 second.
 This ensures there will always be at least one second between `.Loading` and `.Data`.